 What Makes a Good Holiday Gift?

 There’s no one perfect gift for small businesses to give over the holidays.
 After all, the ideal present depends on the individual, your unique relationship, and your budget.
-However, according to the American Express Semi-Annual Small Business Monitor, the most commonly gifted items include, , , and wine. also makes a good, inexpensive gift for employees or coworkers.
+However, the most commonly gifted items include calendars, gift cards, flowers, gift baskets, and wine.
+Gourmet coffee, tea or cocoa also makes a good, inexpensive gift for employees or coworkers.
 Additionally, some companies choose to gift charitable donations in the recipient’s name.

 While businesses are often tempted to give out branded items — you need something to do with those 500 company-logo Frisbees or visors — recipients will quickly (and correctly) peg these types of gifts as marketing products in disguise.
 If you do decide to send swag to promote your business during the holidays, choose items that recipients might have a real use for such as earbuds (in a case with your logo on it), thumb drives, power banks, mini toolsets, or other useful items related to your type of business.
 (Note BusinessKnowHow may make a commission if you make a purchase through those links)